 If you’re wondering why they’re called “keto fat bombs,” it’s because they deliver a “bomb” of healthy fats to keep you both fully compliant with the keto diet and satisfied until your next meal.
 They are convenient high-fat, low-carb, low-protein snacks that you can bring anywhere.

-- Unrefined coconut oil
+- Unrefined coconut oil: use room temperature coconut oil

-- Vanilla extract (to enhance the flavor)
+- Vanilla extract: to enhance the flavor

 It’s incredibly easy!
 All you need is a bowl, a tray with parchment paper, and your freezer or fridge.